iPhone icons are small squares of different pictures that represent iPhone applications

 from one home screen to another.

-To move an icons from one home screen to another, tap and hold on any icon, once it starts wiggling, then you can tap and slide it to the left or
+To move an icon from one home screen to another, tap and hold on it, once it starts wiggling, then you can tap and slide it to the left or

 right to move it to an adjacent home screen.
 The iPhone can have up to